Te Deum: Tosca (G. Puccini)

 American baritone Paul La Rosa continues to gain recognition on the strengths of his vocal appeal and charismatic stage presence.
 He has earned critical praise for "a wonderful touch for physical comedy, a strong and beautiful voice, and the dancing skills that one typically encounters on Broadway".
 2018 witnessed Mr. La Rosa's return to San Diego Opera and his debut with Eugene Opera, for the respective company premieres of Piazzolla's tango-opera María de Buenos Aires, in the role of El Payador, and his Princeton Festival debut as Sharpless in Madama Butterfly.
-Mr. La Rosa made his 2019 role and company debuts with Gulfshore Opera (Malatesta in Don Pasquale and Germont in La traviata) as well as his debut with Angel’s Share as Aeneas in a innovative site specific production of Dido and Aeneas in Brooklyn’s Greenwood Cemetery and his Fort Worth Opera debut reprising the role of Enrique in Martinez's El pasado nunca se termina, which he created in 2015.
-In summer of 2019, Mr. La Rosa joined Greylock Opera Collective / Mass MoCA for the world premiere of The Weeping Woman singing the role of Pablo Picasso and in 2020, Mr. La Rosa joined Rutgers Opera Theater as a guest artist, singing the Four Villains in Les Contes d’Hoffmann, was slated to make his Bard Symphony Orchestra debut as the 2nd Nazarene in Salome and was slated to make a role and company debut with the Opera Company of Middlebury singing the role of Lionel in The Maid of Orleans. and in the spring of 2022, Mr. La Rosa will reprise the role of Germont with Opera Columbus and Out of the Box Opera.
+Mr. La Rosa made his 2019 role and company debuts with Gulfshore Opera (Malatesta in Don Pasquale and Germont in La traviata) as well as his debut with Angel’s Share as Aeneas in an innovative site specific production of Dido and Aeneas in Brooklyn’s Greenwood Cemetery and his Fort Worth Opera debut reprising the role of Enrique in Martinez's El pasado nunca se termina, which he created in 2015.
+In summer of 2019, Mr. La Rosa joined Greylock Opera Collective/Mass MoCA for the world premiere of The Weeping Woman singing the role of Pablo Picasso and in 2020, Mr. La Rosa joined Rutgers Opera Theater as a guest artist, singing the Four Villains in Les Contes d’Hoffmann and was slated to make his Bard Symphony Orchestra debut as the 2nd Nazarene in Salome.
+This fall, he will make a role/company debut with the Opera Company of Middlebury singing the role of Lionel in The Maid of Orleans. and in the spring of 2022, Mr. La Rosa will reprise the role of Germont with Opera Columbus and Out of the Box Opera.